 My design has no azimuth adjustment, because my tripod provides allows adjustment of the direction of the wedge in the horizontal plane.
 I wasn't able to obtain the small hanger bolts in stainless steel, but by placing the symmetrically around the compass their magnetic effect is nullified.

 The piano hinge is placed close to one end of the longer base board to allow clearance for a camera.
 Mine has enough room for eyepice caps and the T-nut.
 The exact placement of the T-nut depends on your latitude and equipment.
 Your telescope with eyepiece and camera should balance at the T-nut location.

 The placement of the pivot bearings depends on the latitudes that you observe from and the length of your turn buckles.
 I added a second pair of pivot bearings for high latitudes.

-I was not able to obtain finely threaded stainless steel turnbuckles, but with two of them it's easy to buck the adjustments in opposite directions so that you have a good tight adjustment that will hold it's position.
+I was not able to obtain finely threaded stainless steel turnbuckles, but with two of them it is easy to buck the adjustments in opposite directions so that you have a good tight adjustment that will hold its position.